relf/pyDOE3/README.md

 `pyDOE` original code was originally converted from code by the following individuals for use with Scilab:

-- Copyright (C) 2012 - 2013 - Michael Baudin
+- Copyright (C) 2012-2013, Michael Baudin
-- Copyright (C) 2012 - Maria Christopoulou
+- Copyright (C) 2012, Maria Christopoulou
-- Copyright (C) 2010 - 2011 - INRIA - Michael Baudin
+- Copyright (C) 2010-2011, INRIA, Michael Baudin
-- Copyright (C) 2009 - Yann Collette
+- Copyright (C) 2009, Yann Collette
-- Copyright (C) 2009 - CEA - Jean-Marc Martinez
+- Copyright (C) 2009, CEA, Jean-Marc Martinez

-- Website: forge.scilab.org/index.php/p/scidoe/sourcetree/master/macros

 `pyDOE` was converted to Python by the following individual:

 - Copyright (c) 2014, Abraham D. Lee

-The following individuals forked and worked on `pyDOE2`:
+The following individuals forked `pyDOE` and worked on `pyDOE2`:

-- Copyright (C) 2018 - Rickard Sjögren and Daniel Svensson
+- Copyright (C) 2018, Rickard Sjögren and Daniel Svensson

 License
 -------